 ‘For the Son of Man came to seek out and to save the lost.’
 (Luke 19:10)

 In the past, most of the people in the Chinese churches came from Hong Kong who speak Cantonese.
 The main media used in their church services is Cantonese.
 These days there is an increasing number of people from mainland China migrating to western countries.
-Alongside with that, more immigrants and students are coming from Singapore, Malaysia and Taiwan.
-The proportion of the community groups speaking Mandarin has been increasing.
+Alongside with that, there are also more immigrants and students coming from Singapore, Malaysia and Taiwan.
+As such, the proportion of the community groups speaking in Mandarin has been increasing.

 Some years ago Gospel Hall has started the Mandarin ministry.
-Under the team agreement of the Council, we have started the Mandarin-speaking Cai Hong Fellowship in 2008, and since 2013 it has renamed as Agape Fellowship.
-The languages used during the Sunday services are Cantonese, Mandarin and English (wireless).
-We ask God to continue to guide us and provide us with the manpower and wisdom in these ministries.
+With the support of the Council and guidance of the ministry group, we started the Mandarin speaking Cai Hong Fellowship in 2008, and since 2013 it has been renamed to Agape Fellowship.
+We conduct our Sunday services in three languages: Cantonese, Mandarin and English (translation through wireless headset).
+We pray that God continues to guide us and provide us the wisdom and resources to serve in these multicultural ministries.